gsoft-inc/wl-squide/CONTRIBUTING.md

 There are a few steps to add new packages to the monorepo.

-Before you add a new package, please read the [GSoft GitHub guidelines](https://github.com/gsoft-inc/github-guidelines#npm-package-name).
+Before you add a new package, please read the [Workleap GitHub guidelines](https://github.com/gsoft-inc/github-guidelines#npm-package-name).

 ### Create the package